-Operating activities for the year ended December 31, 2012 consumed \$4.5 million of cash primarily due to operating expenses, including office and general expenses; salaries, benefits, consulting and management fees; travel expenses and professional fees.
-This compares to utilization of \$6.6 million during 2011 which was primarily due to the same operating expenses.
-See "Review of Annual Results" for a discussion of operating expenses.
+Operating activities for the six months ended June 30, 2013 consumed \$1.6 million of cash primarily due to net operating expenses.
+This compares to utilization of \$2.3 million in the same period of last year also primarily due to net operating expenses.
+See "Review of Quarterly Results" for a discussion of operating expenses.